 The cofibrations play the role of ‘nice inclusions’.
 For example, in the category Top of topological spaces with its usual model structure on topological spaces, an NDR pair is typically a cofibration.

 A bit more technically: we can define an (∞,1)-category starting from any category with weak equivalences.
-The idea is that this (∞,1)-category keeps track of objects in our original category, morphisms between objects, homotopies between maps, homotopies between homotopies, and so on, ad infinitum.
+The idea is that this (∞,1)-category keeps track of objects in our original category, morphisms between objects, homotopies between morphisms, homotopies between homotopies, and so on, ad infinitum.
 However, the extra structure of a model category makes it easier to work with this (∞,1)-category.
 We can obtain this (∞,1)-category in various ways, including simplicial localization if we want to obtain a simplicially enriched category as a variant of (∞,1)-category.
 Alternatively, to obtain a quasicategory, given a model category , the simplicial nerve of the subcategory of cofibrant-fibrant objects is a quasicategory.
 We say this (∞,1)-category is presented (or modeled) by the model category, and that the objects of the model category are models for the objects of this -category.
-Not every (∞,1)-category is obtained in this way (otherways it would necessarily have homotopy limits and colimits).
+Not every (∞,1)-category is obtained in this way (otherways it would necessarily have all small homotopy limits and homotopy colimits).

 In this sense model categories are ‘models for homotopy theory’ or ‘categories of models for homotopy theory’.
 (The latter sense was the one intended by Quillen, but the former is also a useful way to think.)

-Recall that the idea of categories with weak equivalences is to work just with 1-morphisms instead of with -morphisms for all , but to carry around extra information to remember which 1-morphisms are really equivalences in the full (∞,1)-category, i.e. isomorphisms in the corresponding homotopy category.
+Recall that the idea of categories with weak equivalences is to work just with 1-morphisms instead of with n-morphisms for all , but to carry around extra information to remember which 1-morphisms are really equivalences in the full (∞,1)-category, i.e. isomorphisms in the corresponding homotopy category.